 In the most extreme circumstances, some of the porters have been left to die on the mountain and are quickly replaced by other porters who are then subjected to similar conditions.

 Lack of pay is another problem that many porters face.
 Porters may need to bribe their guide to get the opportunity to work as a porter in the first place and even once they get the job, they are paid only few dollars a day for their work.
 They often then get cheated out of the tips by their guides who receives the tip left by well-intended tourists on the porters behalf.

-At Fair Voyage we strictly only work with tour companies that pay their porters and staff teams fairly.
+At Fair Voyage we strictly only work with suppliers that pay their porters and staff teams fairly.
 This is one of the reasons our tours are slightly more expensive than other companies.
-As a result, porters are compensated fairly for their work and tourists get a much better – and safer – experience as a consequence.
+As a result, porters are compensated fairly for their work and travelers get a much better – and safer – experience as a consequence.

-Our mission is to ensure that the tour companies we work with treat their staff members and local teams fairly.
-All of the guides and porters that work on our tours receive the support, equipment and training they need to do their jobs safely and effectively.
+Our mission is to ensure that the suppliers we work with treat their staff members and local teams fairly.
+All of the guides and porters that work on our trips receive the support, equipment and training they need to do their jobs safely and effectively.